sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - methods/2100 - table.md

 If tables always have the same column layout (same column headings in the same order, same number of columns), use the [Fixed Table method](doc:fixed-table) instead.

-For examples of extracting from complex tables, such as tables inside tables or tables with labeled rows and columns, see [Sections](doc:sections#examples).
+To extract complex tables, for example tables inside tables or tables with labeled rows and columns, see [Sections](doc:sections#examples).